 We began working with Voice 21 as a partner school in 2019 to build a whole school culture which values and celebrates students’ voices.
-We have specialist leadership for oracy within the academy, developing and implementing best practice and and equipping our teachers to use purposeful talk to drive learning in the classroom.
+We have specialist leadership for oracy within the academy, developing and implementing best practice and supporting our students to learn to talk and through talk.